This is 2023, and you can’t just afford to work harder to outsmart your counterpart!

 3. The ‘Beginners’ dilemma

 Did you start a new venture?
-On the one hand, you see a little customer to your doorstep, so you can allow a bit of respite to the employees (Unless you are a Hard taskmaster!).
+On the one hand, you see a little customer on your doorstep, so you can allow a bit of respite to the employees (Unless you are a Hard taskmaster!).
 On the other hand, you want to tighten everything quickly at the beginning to catch the ship fast.
 This dilemma puts the startups on the unsuitable list of 9/80 work schedules.

 4. Multitudinous activities